-Do you have strong confidence about a successful customer experience (CX) on your website?
+Do you have strong confidence in successful customer experience (CX) on your website?
 If you’re not sure of the answer, this article can be helpful for you.

 In most cases, when people hear about performance testing, they think about server-side optimization.
 Let’s imagine your server is fully tested for performance, all back-end bottlenecks are fixed, and the system can handle the desired load.

-Based on the CX performance testing results, you can optimize the pages layout and speed up the application full load time in GUI.
+Based on the CX performance testing results, you can optimize the layout of the pages and speed up the application full load time in GUI.

 Let’s see through real-world examples of how client-side performance can strongly affect CX.

 Almost everyone has once faced the need to find flight tickets.
 With popular destinations, it is a common thing when several airlines are flying to the same place.
 With a large choice of carriers, the final decision made by a user is based not only on the best price/time combination but also on the speed and smoothness of the website.
 Page load time and time until UI is interactive are crucial for positive CX.

 According to Google research (www.thinkwithgoogle.com), if page load time takes 1–3 seconds, the probability of bounce (when a user leaves the first page without further interaction) increases by 32%, whilst page load time of 10 s increases the bounce probability by 123%.

 To test from user perspective, one should think like a user and behave like a user.
 Customers don’t care about the response time from the server, they just want the page to load faster.